 Samsung Internet for Gear VR lets you enjoy web contents (including streaming video and 3D video) in an immersive environment, as if you were at the theaters.
 Samsung Internet for Android and Gear VR share bookmarks and video history list, letting you access your favorite web contents more easily.

-Samsung Internet will be updated regularly through public app markets - Google PlayStore and Samsung Galaxy Apps.
+Samsung Internet and Samsung Internet Beta will be updated regularly through public app markets - Google PlayStore and Samsung Galaxy Apps.

 Upgrade may be limited to certain device models and operating system versions.

 As of March 2017, upgrade to Samsung Internet 5.4 beta via app markets is available for all Samsung Galaxy and Google Nexus phones with Android 5.0 and above.
 Upgrade to Samsung Internet 5 via app markets is available for Galaxy S7 and S6 devices with Android 5.0 and above, in Europe and USA.
 Upgrade to Samsung Internet 4 via app markets is available for Galaxy S7+, S7, Note5, S6 Edge+, S6 Edge, S6, S6 Active, Note4, S5, S5 Neo, S5 Active, S5 Sports, S5 LTE A, Note3, S4, S4 Duos, S4 Active, S4 LTE A, A7, A8, A5x, A7x, and A9x with Android 5.0 and above.

 Samsung Internet for Android provides features for increased privacy and security, features for letting users browse to web in a more convenient and easy way, multimedia related features that also let users access videos easily in Samsung Internet for Gear VR, and features that let users access your web sites as if they were native applications.

 Samsung Internet for Android takes user privacy and security seriously.
 Secret mode and fingerprint authentication can be used for higher security.